Timusan/timusan.github.io/ja/stories/web-application.md

 <a name="hosting"></a>
 ## Web application hosting

-After your web application is up and running, Shisaa.jp offers a separate hosting and maintenance contract to run your application, keep the server and your application up-to-date and secure.
-Remember, Shisaa.jp does everything in house, even the full server management.
+After your web application is up and running, shisaa.be offers a separate hosting and maintenance contract to run your application, keep the server and your application up-to-date and secure.
+Remember, shisaa.be does everything in house, even the full server management.
 This means the most optimal server installation for your web application.
 This contract will give you the following:

 * Dedicated hosting of your web application
 * You do not share your server with other customers, you get your own virtual private server